 According to new research from food science experts at the University of California, Davis, the vast majority of avocado oil sold in the U.S. is of poor quality, mislabeled, or adulterated with other oils.
 In the country’s first extensive study of commercial avocado oil quality and purity, UC Davis researchers report that at least 82 percent of test samples were either stale before the expiration date or mixed with other oils.
 In three cases, bottles labeled as “pure” or “extra virgin” avocado oil contained nearly 100 percent soybean oil, an oil commonly used in processed foods that’s much less expensive to produce.

 If you have purchased avocado oil and believe you may have been the victim of false advertising and fraud, our attorneys are happy to provide a free consultation.
 Serving nationwide!

-There is no cost or obligation associated with the case evaluation, so submit your information now.
+There is no cost or obligation associated with the case evaluation with our team at Bradley/Grombacher LLP, so submit your information now.